univention/container-ldap/README.md

   via `docker compose`.
 Set the `.env.listener` according to your local containers.

 ## Manually testing a full round trip

+**deprecated** because the phpLDAPadmin doesn't have the necessary LDAP Controls.

 The easiest way is to open phpLDAPadmin and change the description of the admin user.